Live performance data via Real User Monitoring

-Browser performance can vary a lot - and these issues are compounded when users have devices with low processing power.
+Browser performance can vary for many reasons, and these performance issues are compounded when users use devices with low processing power.

-RUM will tell you what browsers are being used and - more importantly - you can then determine the performance of each by looking at the breakdown of the request into Network, Server and Browser load time.
+RUM will help you understand what browsers are being used by your customers, and further break down the process into Network, Server and Browser load time.

 More Questions Answered

 The data above is just the tip of the RUM iceberg.
 Performance metrics discovered by Real User Monitoring can help you with a wide range of queries:

 Learn which pages receive the highest traffic and which need optimisation – for both desktop and mobile traffic.

 Focus your development on solving problems where customers experience poor performance due to their browser or device.

 How did your latest deployment affect load speed?

 Learn about your on-going performance by monitoring deployments for spikes and dips in customer load times.